lbybee/lbybee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I will be joining the Chicago Booth School of Business as an assistant professor of finance this summer.

-I am a 5th year PhD candidate in financial economics at the Yale School of Management.
+I am assistant professor of finance at the Chicago Booth School of Business.
 Much of my work leverages machine learning and natural language processing to address key questions in economics and finance.
 My current focus is on developing measures of beliefs with applications to asset pricing and behavioral economics.

-Before Yale, I was a researcher at Booth, received a master's degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.
+Before Booth, I received a PhD in financial economics from the Yale School of Mangement, a master's degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.

 Education
 =========
 ---
-* Ph.D. in Financial Economics, Yale School of Management
+* Ph.D. in Financial Economics, Yale School of Management, 2024
 * M.S. in Statistics, University of Michigan, 2017
 * B.A. in Economics, University of Chicago, 2013